sontx/mcpadapt/README.md

 Framework supported at the moment: smolagents, langchain (soon).

-You can also add multiple framework comma separated if need.
+You can also add multiple framework comma separated if needed.

 ## Usage